 - Parental Abandonment

 As with adults, children can either find themselves homeless because of substance use or abusing substances because of homelessness.
 In the case of the first scenario, toxic family environments or just basic strained relationships within an otherwise stable and loving home can lead to teens running away and finding themselves with no place to live.
-In the case of the second scenario, children can find themselves turning to substance as a means of fitting in, making money, and trying to appease whatever semblance of a family or social structure they manage to cultivate on the streets.
-Many children have been forced to act as couriers for higher-level street dealers in exchange for food or a place to stay and wind up taking drugs themselves and getting addicted.
+In the case of the second scenario, children can find themselves turning to substances as a means of fitting in, making money, and trying to appease whatever semblance of a family or social structure they manage to cultivate on the streets.
+Many children have been forced to act as couriers for higher-level street dealers in exchange for food or a place to stay, and end up using and becoming addicted to drugs.

-In a comprehensive report from the HCH Clinicians’ Network, it was revealed that estimates on the proportion of youth experiencing homelessness who use alcohol and/or drugs vary widely, ranging from 28% to 81%.
-Youth without homes who use substances are more likely to have co-occurring mental health disorders such as depression, anxiety, and conduct disorders, and to engage in high-risk behaviors, including risky sex.
+In a comprehensive report from the the National Health Care for the Homeless Council, Clinicians’ Network, it was revealed that estimates on the proportion of youth experiencing homelessness, who in turn use alcohol and/or drugs vary widely, ranging from 28% to 81%.
+Youth without homes who use substances are more likely to have co-occurring mental health disorders such as depression, anxiety, and conduct disorders, and to engage in high-risk behaviors, including risky sexual activities.
 Engaging with these children on a meaningful level to intervene and affect change can be especially difficult due to inherent fear and distrust of institutions who have failed them in the past and other factors.

 Homeless Doesn’t Mean Hopeless: Resources for Homeless and Addicted Individuals

-Although being homeless and battling substance abuse can seem like a desperate and inescapable situation, it’s important to realize that help is out there for you or your loved one.
+Although being homeless and battling substance use disorder can seem like a desperate and inescapable predicament, it’s important to realize that help is readily available for you or your loved one.

 Below is a list of resources where you can seek assistance:

 - Homeless Programs and Resources from SAMHSA